Best Practices for Secure Session Management in Node

 )

-The ttl (time to live) param is used to create an expiration date.
+The TTL (time to live) parameter is used to create an expiration date.
 If the Expire attribute is set on the cookie, it will override the ttl.
-By default, ttl is one day.
+By default, TTL is one day.

 We have also set resave to false.
-This param forces the session to be saved to the session store.
-This param should be set after checking the store docs.
+This parameter forces the session to be saved to the session store.
+This parameter should be set after checking the store documentation.

 The session object is associated with all routes and can be accessed on all requests.